Maps-Messaging/jms_selector_parser/README.md

 The resultant ParserExecutor is a thread safe filter that can be used with any key/value object that implements [IdentifierResolver.java](src/main/java/io/mapsmessaging/selector/IdentifierResolver.java).

 ## Extending the Selector

 The selector syntax has an additional verb that is not found in the JMS Selector syntax called <b>extension</b> that can be used to add further filtering logic that you may need.

+The library comes with a built-in JSON extension that can be used to filter JSON objects that are supplied as byte[].

 To extend the selector simply